 Low back (lumbar) pain is one of the main reasons people visit their doctor.
-For adults over 40, it ranks third as a cause for doctor visits, after heart disease and arthritis.
+For adults over 40, it ranks third as a major issue—after heart disease and arthritis— that necessitates medical treatment.

-Eighty percent of people will have low back pain at some point in their lives.
-And nearly everyone who has low back pain once will have it again.
+Eighty percent of people will experience low back pain at some point in their lives.
+Furthermore, nearly each individual who suffers from this problem will endure recurring low back pain.

 Very few people who feel pain in their low back have a serious medical problem!
-Ninety percent of people who experience low back pain for the first time get better in 2-6 weeks and having a bout of back pain does not mean you will go on to develop chronic back issues.
+Ninety percent of people who experience low back pain typically report that their symptoms usually resolve in 2-6 weeks.
+In addition, experiencing a bout of back pain does not usually mean your condition will develop into a chronic back issue.